quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 # Overview

 This document describes the values of the qlog "category", "event" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
-The definitions included in this file are assumed to be used in qlog's "trace" containers, where the trace's "protocol_type" field MUST be set to "QUIC_HTTP3".

 Many of the events map directly to concepts seen in the QUIC and HTTP/3 documents, while others act as aggregating events that combine data from several possible